 - from objects such as towels, cutlery or cups – the virus dies very quickly when away from your skin

 You can reduce the chances of passing herpes on by:

 - using a condom every time you have vaginal, anal or oral sex – but herpes can still be passed on if the condom does not cover the infected area

 - avoiding vaginal, anal or oral sex if you or your partner has blisters or sores, or a tingle or itch that means an outbreak is coming

 - not sharing sex toys – if you do, wash them and put a condom on them

 Genital herpes is caused by a virus called herpes simplex.
 Once you have the virus, it stays in your body.

-It won't spread in your body to cause blisters elsewhere.
+It will not spread in your body to cause blisters elsewhere.
 It stays in a nearby nerve and causes blisters in the same area.